yazevnul/ysda-search-engine/README.md

 you can steel build them yourself, see instruction [here][libcxx] and [here][libcxx-hacking]), or you may try to patch [g3log][g3log] build scripts the way it is done in [travis-ci config][self-travis-ci-config].
-If you are going to patch [g3log][g3log] build scripts, I'd like to warn you, that despite the fact that it will compile without errors, I haven't tried to launch any binary after applying this patch.
+If you are going to patch [g3log][g3log] build scripts, I'd like to warn you, that despite the fact that it will compile without errors, produced binaries may not work, since I haven't tried to launch any of them after applying this patch.

 ## Crawl [simple.wikipedia.org](http://simple.wikipedia.org)
 ```bash